-The previous parts of this series of articles on Eyes Wide Shut was solely dedicated to the secret society discovered by Bill.
-This elite club, attended by the world’s most powerful people, deals with Satanism, black magick and even ritual sacrifices.
+The previous parts of this series of articles on Eyes Wide Shut were solely dedicated to the secret society discovered by Bill.
+This elite club, attended by the world’s most powerful people, deals with Satanism, black magick, and even ritual sacrifices.
 Aided by his friend Nightingale, Bill infiltrates one of the secret society’s occult rituals and witnesses a ceremony presided over by a high priest.
 Then an orgy ensued.

 In the second article, I explained how real life secret societies, such as the Hellfire club and the O.T.O., actually practice these kinds of rituals.
 The occult principles behind them derive from Tantric yoga, where the energy generated by physical arousal is used to reach a “higher state”.
 This concept was reused (and maybe corrupted) by Aleister Crowley who called it “Sex Magick”.
 According to him and his peers, knowledge of this type of magick was the biggest secret of past secret societies and was only disclosed to the highest initiates.

 There is, however, no (direct) mention of any of this in Eyes Wide Shut.
 In fact, the ceremony witnessed by Bill, with its elaborate choreography and its creepy music, appears to be one big, empty, phony piece of dramatic theater that simply exists to give the rich people some kind of mystical reason to engage in gratuitous debauchery.
 While Kubrick stripped the occult ritual of all of its esoteric, “magickal” meaning, he did infuse the entire movie with it.
 If one looks at the pace of the movie, at Bill’s journey and the people he encounters, it becomes somewhat apparent that the “magick” does not occur during the ritual itself but during the movie as a whole.
-Was Kubrick somehow initiated to occult secrets?
+Was Kubrick somehow initiated into occult secrets?
 Was he trying to communicate them through his movie?
 Let’s look at the concepts behind the ritual.

 The concept of magick through reproductive forces is said to originate from ancient ritual practices, as traces of it can be found in Hinduism, Taoism and in Medieval secret societies, such as the Knight Templars.
 In today’s Western world, the O.T.O is said to be the heir of this path as it claimed by Aleister Crowley and his acolyte, Theodor Reuss.